-My earliest memory of the fashion designer Oscar de la Renta was his perfume.
+My earliest memory of the fashion designer Oscar de la Renta is his perfume.
 It was one of my grandmother’s chosen favorites.
 If it wasn’t already sitting pretty in her cream colored bathroom, one was being repurchased.
 She always had one and one was given to her for birthday or Christmas.

 The legendary fashion designer passed away on October 20, 2014 at hie home in Kenn, Connecticut.
 Though he had been battling cancer for almost ten years, he never seemed to stall towards his first professional love of designing.
 This year alone, the Dominican Republic born had notable moments.
 In particular, I’m thinking of this year’s Met Ball, where regular de la Renta wearer Sarah Jessica Parker cascaded the elite red carpet with what was seemingly a classic gown, complete with arm gloves, but on the train featured a massive checkerboard print pattern and his brand’s signature in fire engine red.
 And just this fall, he custom made Amal Alamuddin’s wedding dress for her marriage to George Clooney.
 He was still working, still designing history up until his death at 82 years of age.
 Also, I still can’t recall Beyoncé apearing at any other cities or designer’s Fashion Week presentation except for New York when it was held under the Olympus label and for only de la Renta’s 2005 Fall show.